Stoneman Douglas students face new reality as classes resume

 Lina Crisostomo's SATs are coming up soon, but college test preparation has taken a backseat to funerals, vigils and walkouts.

 She's been channeling grief into fighting the gun lobby since the shooting, along with other students at the school.
-The student-led movement made gains no one predicted, not even the students.
+The student-led movement made gains no one predicted.
 Now, with classes resuming, Crisostomo and others worry about losing momentum.

 "Homework doesn't really seem that important now," she said last week.
 "My attention has changed to fighting for these 17 lives."